Kisavi/JS_quiz/README.md

  + The first page which has details on what the student is to expect in the test.
  + The second page which contains the test or questions.
  + The third page which displays what the student has scored and action to be taken.
+ + Here is a my Figma sample design of the quiz board. https://www.figma.com/file/yiyXp5ZSMVsDnXoo3Kje2t/quiz-board?node-id=0%3A1

  ## Installation
   + No installation is required just a click of a link to display the form.